Equatorial Guinea: Early 20th century (1900–1945)

-The opening years of the twentieth century saw a new generation of Spanish immigrants.
 Land regulations issued in 1904–1905 favoured Spaniards, and most of the later big planters arrived from Spain after that.
-An agreement made with Liberia in 1914 to import cheap labor greatly favoured wealthy men with ready access to the state, and the shift in labor supplies from Liberia to Río Muni increased this advantage.
-Due to malpractice however, the Liberian government eventually ended the treaty after embarrassing revelations about the state of Liberian workers on Fernando Pó in the Christy Report which brought down the country's president Charles D. B. King in 1930.
+An agreement was made with Liberia in 1914 to import cheap labor.
+Due to malpractice however, the Liberian government eventually ended the treaty after revelations about the state of Liberian workers on Fernando Pó in the Christy Report which brought down the country's president Charles D. B. King in 1930.

-The greatest constraint to economic development was a chronic shortage of labour.
-Pushed into the interior of the island and decimated by alcohol addiction, venereal disease, smallpox, and sleeping sickness, the indigenous Bubi population of Bioko refused to work on plantations.
-Working their own small cocoa farms gave them a considerable degree of autonomy.

 By the late nineteenth century, the Bubi were protected from the demands of the planters by Spanish Claretian missionaries, who were very influential in the colony and eventually organised the Bubi into little mission theocracies reminiscent of the famous Jesuit reductions in Paraguay.
 Catholic penetration was furthered by two small insurrections in 1898 and 1910 protesting conscription of forced labour for the plantations.
 The Bubi were disarmed in 1917, and left dependent on the missionaries.
 Serious labour shortages were temporarily solved by a massive influx of refugees from German Kamerun, along with thousands of white German soldiers who stayed on the island for several years.